 The std_logic_1164 also provides functions for the detection of rising or falling transitions on a signal.
-The functions rising_edge() and falling_edge() provide a more readable form of this functionality compared to the (Clock'event and Clock = "1") approach.
-Example 8.10 shows the use of the rising_edge() function to model the behavior of a rising_edge-triggered D-flip-flop.
+The functions rising_edge() and falling_edge() provide a more readable form of this functionality compared to the (Clock'event and Clock = '1') approach.
+Example 8.10 shows the use of the rising_edge () function to model the behavior of a rising edge triggered D-Flip-Flop.

-Example 8.10Behavioral Modeling of a D-Flip-Flop Using the rising edge() Function
+Example 8.10Behavioral modeling of a D-Flip-Flop using the rising edge() function

-8.5.1.4 STD_LOGIC-Type Conversion Functions
+8.5.1.4 STD LOGIC Type Conversion Functions

 The std_logic_1164 package also provides functions to convert between data types.
 Functions exist to convert between bit, std_ulogic, and std_logic.
-Functions also exist to convert between these types' vector forms (bit_vector, std_ulogic_vector, and std_logic_vector).
+Functions also exist to convert between these types' vector forms (bit vector, std ulogic vector and std logic vector).
 The functions are listed below.